Updated in September 2024 by Beth

 Victoria Falls is the biggest sheet of falling water in the world: twice as high and 1.5 times wider than Niagara Falls.
 It’s 1.7 km wide (just longer than a mile), over 100 metres high, and the spray of the water is visible from up to 70 km (43 miles) away.

 The town of Victoria Falls is compact and easily walkable, so visitors can stroll between the curio shops, lodges and craft markets at their hearts’ content.
 The town is tourist-oriented to the extent that it can sometimes feel like a bit of a theme park.
-There are take-aways, supermarkets and cafes in town, as well as superb restaurants in the hotels dotted around the area.
+However, just a stone’s throw away, you can find a purer form of African magic.
+In the town there are take-aways, supermarkets and cafes, as well as superb restaurants and spas in the hotels dotted around the area.
 Some accommodation, such as Victoria Falls Hotel, are within walking distance of the town, and some are a little further out, easily reached by shuttle buses and taxis.

-As you drive through a tree-lined avenue either from Victoria Falls Airport or from the Hwange road, you’ll first catch a distant glimpse of the spray coming up from Victoria Falls on your right.
+As you drive through a tree-lined avenue either from Victoria Falls Airport (or from the Hwange road), you’ll first catch a distant glimpse of the spray coming up from Victoria Falls on your right.
 At first glance, the spray will look like a low, white, fluffy cloud – an innocent teaser of the power of the water beneath.
 As you continue towards the town, monkeys will greet you from the side of the road, and if you’re lucky, perhaps they’ll be joined by a local elephant.
-The wild animals are allowed to roam freely around Victoria Falls Town, an arrangement which works well – most animals instinctively stay away from populated areas, and are not dangerous if left alone.

 Victoria Falls Town statistics